Get your garden ready for autumn

-or your veggie patch, all you need is your favourite seedlings, well-prepared soil and a protected area with plenty of sun.
+You can grow tomatoes almost anywhere – in pots, a raised garden bed or your vegie patch.
+All you need is seedlings for your favourite tomato type, well-prepared soil, and a protected area with plenty of sun.
 But which tomato is right for you?
-We'll take you through the different types of tomatoes you can grow and where they grow best.
+We'll take you through the different types of tomatoes you can grow.

 Safety tip: Always wear the appropriate safety equipment (safety glasses, gloves, and a mask, for example) and always follow the instructions for the product or equipment.
 Always wear gloves and a mask when handling potting mix, mulch and compost, and store products out of the reach of children and pets.
 After applying fertiliser around edible plants, delay harvesting for a few days and rinse well before cooking and eating.